sammaxfleet/practiceproject/.github/ISSUE_TEMPLATE/user-story-new.md

 ---
-name: 'User Story '
+name: User Story NEW
 about: 'This is our default User story template. '
-title: USERSTORY
+title: USERSTORYNEW
 labels: ''
 assignees: sammaxfleet